mroth/lolcapture/README.md

 lolcapture
 ==========

-An experimental OSX webcam capture tool for lolcommits that includes the image resizing and text composition steps with native frameworks, removing the need for an external dependency on ImageMagick.
+An experimental OSX webcam capture tool for [lolcommits][lc] that includes the image resizing and text composition steps with native frameworks, removing the need for an external dependency on ImageMagick.

 This is more of a testbed for ideas that may perhaps eventually make it into [VideoSnap][vs], and is not really intended for actual usage.
 It's also an excuse for me to experiment with learning Swift.